goblimey/go-ntrip/README.md

 (MSM7) containing high resolution observations of signals from Galileo satellites.

+A d3 byte marks the start of each message but the data within can also contain one.
-The messages are binary and can contain a d3 byte.
-Note the one on the fifth line of the hex dump above.
+Note the d3 value on the
+fifth line of the hex dump above.
 This is not the start of another message.
 One clue is that it's not followed by six zero bits.
 To extract a message frame from a stream of data and decode it, you need to read the